chamikaJ/worklenz-open-source-fork/docs/task-progress-methods.md

 - Uses task time estimates (hours and minutes) for calculation
 - Manual progress input is still required for tasks without subtasks
 - No separate socket handler needed as it's calculated automatically
+- Progress is capped at 100% even when logged time exceeds estimated time

 **Calculation Logic:**
 - For tasks without subtasks: Uses the manually entered progress value
 - Progress is calculated using time as the weight: `SUM(progress_value * estimated_minutes) / SUM(estimated_minutes)`
 - For tasks with time tracking, estimated vs. actual time can be factored in
 - Parent task progress is weighted by the estimated time of each subtask
+- When logged time exceeds estimated time, progress is capped at 100%

 **SQL Example:**
 ```sql